YA Asylum Updates:

 10 Things Your Opening Chapter Should Do: A Check-List for Self-Editing

 Let’s face it: first chapters are hard.
 When you’re writing your first draft, you’re writing for yourself—getting to know your characters and their world.
 You should let everything spill out on the page free of your inner editor’s censorship.
 Read more here.

 I’m so excited to say that there’s a new horror deal!
 It was posted on Publisher’s Marketplace on the 12th of June.

-Maria Toensmann writing as Martin Rose’s BRING ME FLESH, I’LL BRING HELL, unfolding like a classic film noir mixed with elements of a B-movie, in which a Pre-Deceased P. I. with a morbid sense of humor who keeps his undead body functioning with hourly meds and help from a bombshell mortician is horrified to discover the photo of his latest clients’ missing son is a picture-perfect reproduction of his own, long dead son and must figure out if this is an elaborate trap or if the wife and child he believed he killed ten years ago in a zombie-fugue survived after all, to Nicole Frail at Skyhorse, for publication in Fall 2014, by Sandy Lu at the L. Perkins Agency (World)
+Martin Rose’s BRING ME FLESH, I’LL BRING HELL, unfolding like a classic film noir mixed with elements of a B-movie, in which a Pre-Deceased P. I. with a morbid sense of humor who keeps his undead body functioning with hourly meds and help from a bombshell mortician is horrified to discover the photo of his latest clients’ missing son is a picture-perfect reproduction of his own, long dead son and must figure out if this is an elaborate trap or if the wife and child he believed he killed ten years ago in a zombie-fugue survived after all, to Nicole Frail at Skyhorse, for publication in Fall 2014, by Sandy Lu at the L. Perkins Agency (World)

 Literary Agents News: